-S T O P - Because this page is currently being updated to reflect recent changes in the FCC's license approval procedures, we DO NOT recommend that you follow the instructions that appear below.
+S T O P - Because this page is currently being updated to reflect recent changes in the FCC's license approval procedures, at this time we DO NOT recommend that you follow the instructions that appear below.
 We hope to be able to provide you with new information very soon.

 An FCC license can be obtained by any US citizen intending to operate within the US and its territories for a fee of $150.
 Filling out the application form is fairly complex and it must be letter perfect in order to be processed by the FCC.
 Two possible ways to get a license are to:

 PAY A PROFESSIONAL TO FILE THE APPLICATION FOR YOU

 DO IT YOURSELF BY FOLLOWING THE STEP-BY-STEP INSTRUCTIONS BELOW

 [Your experience will help us improve these instructions.
 Please give us your feedback.]